-The Company routinely evaluates various business development opportunities which could entail joint ventures, optioning properties, direct acquisitions, trades and/or divestitures.
+The Company routinely evaluates various business development opportunities which could entail optioning properties, direct acquisitions, trades and/or divestitures.
 The Company will only announce such developments when there is a reasonable degree of certainty to a transaction and when the transaction could be material to the Company.
 There can be no assurances that any such transactions will be concluded in the future.
+The Company signed definitive documentation with Austral Gold Ltd. in relation to Pampa's Cerro Blanco and Morros Blancos projects during the reporting period.